general sensitive skin

 Before you start throwing everything on your bathroom counter into your toiletries bag, consider your end destination:

 - Hot & humid: Headed to a tropical destination this summer like Miami or perhaps the Caribbean?
 Consider packing lightweight formulas that won’t clog your pores.
-We recommend a Lightweight Moisturizing Lotion as a good option to help reduce oil production or our Exfoliating Glycolic Peel, which helps unclog pores.
+We recommend a Lightweight Moisturizing Lotion as a good option or our Exfoliating Glycolic Peel, which helps unclog pores.

 Regardless of where you’re going, the stress of travelling will undoubtedly take a toll on your skin.
 Prepare for dry skin (especially if you’re travelling by plane!) by bringing along a moisturizer to help counteract the elements at your final destination.
 And when you’re there, taking shorter, lukewarm showers or baths (think 5 to 10 minutes) and applying moisturizer immediately after will help trap any existing moisture in your skin and help with the healing process2 .